 Let Operation Round Up Make a Difference in Your Community!

-Applications for 2025 second-quarter grant opportunities must be submitted no later than April15.
-Grant recipients will be announced following the Central Electric Member Care Trust Board meeting in May.
+Applications for 2025 second-quarter grant opportunities must be submitted no later than July 15.
+Grant recipients will be announced following the Central Electric Member Care Trust Board meeting in August.

 Operation Round Up is a community development program funded by the voluntary contribution of Central Electric members to the Central Electric Member Care Trust, Inc. Charitable donations are made by the Trust Board to worthy projects in the Central Electric service territory (Chatham, Harnett, Lee, and Moore counties).
 Organizations, groups and charities in these counties are eligible to apply as long as they meet the specific funding guidelines established by the Member Care Trust Board of Directors.
 Find out more on whether or not your group is a likely candidate by reviewing the Guidelines for Disbursement of Funds.